Garden waste

 If you have just signed up for our garden waste service, please allow a couple of days for our systems to update before you check your collection dates.

-For garden waste customers who already have a bin, the cost of the collection service is still:
+For garden waste customers who already have a bin, the cost of the collection service is:

 New customers who wish to receive the garden waste service will pay: